-The Virginia STARTALK Chinese Teacher Academy (VSCTA) at the University of Virginia enjoys an established reputation of excellence.
-Working in conjunction with the Virginia STARTALK Chinese Student Academy (VSCSA), the 2018 program marks its third year in leading national pioneering work on creating an innovative, blended training model to prepare Chinese language teachers to educate online.
+The Virginia STARTALK Chinese Teacher Academy (VSCTA) at the University of Virginia has enjoyed an established reputation of excellence since 2008.
+Working in conjunction with the Virginia STARTALK Chinese Student Academy (VSCSA), the 2019 program marks its fourth year in leading national pioneering work on creating an innovative, blended training model to prepare Chinese language teachers to educate online.
 Its proven record of accomplishment, along with teacher participants’ testimonials that acclaim the program’s content, training and rigor, have garnered it national recognition and enabled the program to attract a large application pool from diverse geographical areas.

 This year, the teacher program will offer the three or five credit graduate level course in teaching Chinese as a foreign language, which features a well-sequenced curriculum with online, and onsite training.
 Teacher participants should demonstrate competency in teaching Chinese language and culture in a K-16 educational setting.
 They should have proven knowledge and skills in implementing online tools in teaching, and show a willingness to collaborate with teaching fellows to explore the online teaching model in the VSCTA/VSCSA community.
 The capstone for the course will be the completion of an E-portfolio that documents trainees’ extensive learning experiences in launching or advancing their careers through teaching online Mandarin Chinese courses.